28th Mar 2025 8:15:48 PM

 To work repeatedly on Injury Prevention to stop so many millions of children getting burned each year.

 And to try to find a team to make the Chishamiso Place of Miracles Hospital a reality.
-To serve the burned children of sub-Saharan Africa, based in Botswana, and to provide emergency burns care free of charge, it would be then literally a Place of Miracles.
+To serve the burned children of sub-Saharan Africa, based in Botswana, and to provide emergency burns care, free of charge, it would be then literally a Place of Miracles.
 Far better to handle a bad burn effectively with a top-notch team, withing 48 hours of injury, than to struggle to cut away contractures ten years down the line.
+Such a hospital needs big donations like 67 million dollars … and big thinkers who want to leave a lasting legacy to the children of Africa.

-Ideally several surgeons who've worked 20 or 30 years in the West but who still have lots of energy and drive in them, could partner with African counterparts to refine the planning that we've already done.
+Ideally several surgeons who've worked 20 years in the West but who still have lots of energy and drive in them, could partner with African counterparts to refine the planning that we've already done.
 It can be a place of tremendous academic excellence and, while saving lives and preserving quality of life, research can also be carried out on issues that are particularly dominant in Africa, such as keloids.

 Follow Children of Fire on: